JP Morgan, Wells Fargo win Anglo Irish U.S property loans

-JPMorgan Chase (JPM.N), Wells Fargo & Co (WFC.N) , and distressed debt and equity investor Lone Star Funds have won bids for Anglo Irish Bank's ANGIB.UL $9.5 billion U.S. commercial real estate loan portfolio, Bloomberg reported, citing three people familiar with the auction's results.
+JPMorgan Chase (JPM.N), Wells Fargo & Co (WFC.N) , and distressed debt and equity investor Lone Star Funds have won bids for Anglo Irish Bank's ANGIB.UL $9.5 billion (5.8 billion pounds) U.S. commercial real estate loan portfolio, Bloomberg reported, citing three people familiar with the auction's results.

 JP Morgan and Wells Fargo each won pools of mainly performing loans, while Lone Star won sub-performing and non-performing loans, the report cited one of the people as saying.